 Police Recruiting (501) 918-4305

 Administrative/Records (501) 918-4300

-Major Ty Tyrrell is currently assigned as the Training Division Commander.
-As the Training Division Commander, he is responsible for the operation Department’s CALEA certified Training Academy.
+Major Miller is currently assigned as the Training Division Commander.
+As the Training Division Commander, he is responsible for the operation Department’s CALEA-Certified Training Academy.
 The Training Division is broken into five units; Administrative/Records Unit, In-Service Unit, Recruit Training Unit, Police Personnel Unit, and Field Training Coordination.

 - The In-Service Unit conducts the annual 40 hours of in-service training that is required for sworn members of the Department along with conducting several specialized training classes.

 - The Recruit Training Unit operates LRPD’s Recruit Training Academy, which provides 960 hours of entry-level training for all LRPD recruits.